Compare Intel® Products

 Embedded Options Available indicates products that offer extended purchase availability for intelligent systems and embedded solutions.
 Product certification and use condition applications can be found in the Production Release Qualification (PRQ) report.
 See your Intel representative for details.

-PCI Express (PCIe) Configurations describe the available PCIe lane configurations that can be used to link the PCH PCIe lanes to PCIe devices.
+PCI Express (PCIe) Configurations describe the available PCIe lane configurations that can be used to link to PCIe devices.

-A PCI Express (PCIe) lane consists of two differential signaling pairs, one for receiving data, one for transmitting data, and is the basic unit of the PCIe bus. # of PCI Express Lanes is the total number supported by the processor.
+A PCI Express (PCIe) lane consists of two differential signaling pairs, one for receiving data, one for transmitting data, and is the basic unit of the PCIe bus.
+Max # of PCI Express Lanes is the total number of supported lanes.

 USB (Universal Serial Bus) is an industry standard connection technology for attaching peripheral devices to a computer.

 SATA (Serial Advanced Technology Attachment) is a high speed standard for connecting storage devices such as hard disk drives and optical drives to a motherboard.